xcvista/MSUIAdditions/README.md

 you see bullseyes in Xcode.
 (They should be yellow toolboxes)

 ## License
-&copy; Copyright &copy; 2013 Maxthon Chan et al.
+Copyright &copy; 2013 Maxthon Chan et al.

 This project is free software.
 You can freely use, copy, distribute, modify and derive works from this project, given: